GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/web_accessible_resources/index.md

 extensions.
 Extensions typically use this feature to expose images or other assets that need to be loaded in web pages, but any asset included in an extension's bundle can be made web accessible.

-By default no resources are web accessible; only pages or scripts loaded from an extension's origin can access that extension's resources.

-{% Aside %}
-Before Manifest V2 all resources in an extension could be accessed from any page on the web.
-This allowed a malicious website to [fingerprint][6] extensions that a user has installed or exploit vulnerabilities (for example [XSS bugs][7]) in installed extensions.
+By default no resources are web accessible, as this allows a malicious website to [fingerprint][6] extensions that a user has installed or exploit vulnerabilities (for example [XSS bugs][7]) in installed extensions.
+Only pages or scripts loaded from an extension's origin can access that extension's resources.

-Beginning with Manifest V2, access to those resources was limited to protect the privacy of users.
-Manifest V2 extensions exposed only those resources explicitly designated as web accessible.

-Manifest V3 provides finer-grained control, letting you expose individual resources to specified pages, domains, or extensions.
-{% endAside %}

 ## Manifest declaration